 Sure, for the tougher keywords like “[your city] homes for sale” (though I’ve seen agents break onto page 1 for that keyword, too).

 Instead, you’ll want to target lower volume long tail keywords.
-Fortunately, these make up most searches.
-Over 90% of search terms have fewer than 10 searches a month.
+Fortunately, these makeup most searches.
+Over 90% of search terms have fewer than ten searches a month.

 What to Write About

-I wrote a post on keywords I have successfully ranked in the top of Google for in the past.
+I wrote a post on keywords I have successfully ranked at the top of Google.
 Keyword categories include:

 - Neighborhood names

 - Local real estate categories (e.g., HOAs, pool homes, condos, etc.)